Technological convergence: Appliances

 However, convergence has a downside.
 Particularly in initial forms, converged devices are frequently less functional and reliable than their component parts (e.g., a mobile phone's web browser may not render some web pages correctly, due to not supporting certain rendering methods, such as the iPhone browser not supporting Flash content).
 As the number of functions in a single device escalates, the ability of that device to serve its original function decreases.
 As Rheingold asserts, technological convergence holds immense potential for the "improvement of life and liberty in some ways and (could) degrade it in others".
 He believes the same technology has the potential to be "used as both a weapon of social control and a means of resistance".
 Since technology has evolved in the past ten years or so, companies are beginning to converge technologies to create demand for new products.
 This includes phone companies integrating 3G and 4G on their phones.
 In the mid 20th century, television converged the technologies of movies and radio, and television is now being converged with the mobile phone industry and the Internet.
 Phone calls are also being made with the use of personal computers.
 Converging technologies combine multiple technologies into one.
 Newer mobile phones feature cameras, and can hold images, videos, music, and other media.
 Manufacturers now integrate more advanced features, such as video recording, GPS receivers, data storage, and security mechanisms into the traditional cellphone.

-Nanotechnology

 Telecommunications

 Telecommunications convergence or network convergence describes emerging telecommunications technologies, and network architecture used to migrate multiple communications services into a single network.
 Specifically, this involves the converging of previously distinct media such as telephony and data communications into common interfaces on single devices, such as most smart phones can make phone calls and search the web.